-Morocco’s Atlantic coast offers extensive beaches of soft fine sand and the opportunity to travel back in time to ancient trading posts and fortified cities.
+Morocco’s Atlantic coast offers extensive beaches with soft, fine sand, as well as the opportunity to travel back in time to ancient trading posts and fortified cities.

 EL JADIDA

-The Portuguese settled here in 1502 and built a fortified town, which they named Mazagan.
-Over time, the town became a major trade center connecting Europe and the East.
-In 1769, Sultan Mohammed ben Abdallah (reign: 1757-1790) expelled the Portuguese from Mazagan, who destroyed it as they escaped.
-(The Sultan then established the town of Mogador (Essaouira) to facilitate the resumption of trade.)
-In the early 19th century, Mazagan was resettled by local Arab tribes and a large Jewish community from Azemmour.
-The town was then known as El-Jadida [The New].
+In 1502, the Portuguese established a settlement on this land, constructing a fortified town they named Mazagan.
+Over time, the town evolved into a prominent trading hub, connecting Europe and the East.
+However, in 1769, Sultan Mohammed ben Abdallah (reign: 1757-1790) expelled the Portuguese from Mazagan, resulting in its destruction as they fled.
+The Sultan subsequently founded the town of Mogador (Essaouira) to facilitate the resumption of trade.
+In the early 19th century, Mazagan was repopulated by local Arab tribes and a sizable Jewish community from Azemmour, leading to its renaming as El-Jadida [The New].

 Cité Portugaise Mazagan

-The old town of El Jadida, the Cité Portugaise Mazagan [Portuguese City of Mazagan] is one of the ‘Seven Wonders of Portuguese Origin in the World’.
-Unfortunately, it seems deserted, with only few tourists wandering around.
+The old town of El Jadida, known as the Cité Portugaise Mazagan [Portuguese City of Mazagan] holds the distinction of being one of the ‘Seven Wonders of Portuguese Origin in the World’.
+Recognized for its remarkable historical significance and well-preserved architectural heritage, Mazagan was inscribed as a UNESCO World Heritage Site in 2004.
+However, regrettably, the town appears desolate, with only a few tourists wandering through its streets.

-Entering the main gate of the old town, to the left are the 16th-century Church of the Assumption and the Grande Mosque with its unique five-sided minaret.
-One of the most interesting sights in the old town is the Citerne Portugaise [Portuguese cistern].
-Originally, this underground vaulted cistern was built by the Portuguese in 1514 as an armory.
-It was converted into a cistern after the citadel was enlarged in 1541.
-The columns and arches, real and reflected in the water, come together into a pretty optical illusion.
-Orson Welles used it as a location for the dramatic riot scene in his 1951 film Othello.
+Upon entering the main gate of the old town, visitors will find the 16th-century Church of the Assumption and the Grande Mosque, featuring its unique five-sided minaret.
+One of the most interesting attractions in the old town is the Citerne Portugaise [Portuguese cistern].
+Initially constructed by the Portuguese in 1514 as an armory, this underground vaulted structure was later converted into a cistern after the citadel’s expansion in 1541.
+The columns and arches, both real and reflected in the water, create a pretty optical illusion.
+Its captivating ambiance captured the attention of Orson Welles, who chose this location for the dramatic riot scene in his 1951 film, Othello.

-The walls of the old town were originally fortified with five bastions, but only four of them were rebuilt after the retreating Portuguese had destroyed the town.
-The Bastion of St Sébastien was once the seat of the Inquisition’s tribunal and the prison.
-As a reminder to the Jewish community that once lived here, the sign of the Star of David can still be seen on the facade of the nearby ruined synagogue.
+The walls of the old town were originally fortified with five bastions, but only four of them were rebuilt after the retreating Portuguese destroyed the town.
+The Bastion of St Sébastien, which once served as the seat of the Inquisition’s tribunal and prison, stands as a reminder of its history.
+Additionally, as a tribute to the Jewish community that once thrived here, the Star of David symbol can still be seen on the façade of the nearby ruined synagogue.
 The Bastion of l’Ange offers great views of the old town, the harbor and the ocean.

 Sources